 - Scolding and punishing a dog.
 Most of the time, your pooch will have no idea why they’re in trouble.

-If your dog is displaying common signs of stress (such as constantly licking their paws, whining and crying or having bathroom-related accidents in the house), then this could be at the cause of their outbreak of hives.
+If your dog is displaying common signs of stress (such as constantly licking their paws, whining and crying or having bathroom-related accidents in the house), then this could be at the cause of their outbreak.

 Can Fleas Cause Hives